link0ff/link0ff.github.io/en/music/claps.md

 Each clap fixes a unique moment in time and space: **HERE** and **NOW**.

 Below is an alphabetical list of some well-known songs with claps.
-You can click on any song title to play it in the left sidebar.
+You can click on any song title to play it in the right sidebar.

 <!--
 **Boney M**